Fabius-Pompey Middle-High School Health Office

 NYSED requires a physical examination for new entrants and students in Grades Pre-K, K, 1, 3, 5, 7, 9 & 11 as well as annually for interscholastic sports; working papers as needed; or as required by the Committee on Special Education (CSE) or Committee on Pre-School Special Education (CPSE).

-- Stay at home if you are sick with any Covid-19 symptoms.
+- Stay at home if you are sick.

 - Wear your mask if you have continuing symptoms (and a negative covid test).